Skip to main content

 1. Payments.
 Whether the school you’re looking at requires contracts or not, you’re looking at a recurring budget item for martial arts classes.

 4. Martial arts isn’t the only activity your child is involved in.
-Maybe he or she is involved in basketball or Boy Scouts or band.
+Maybe he or she is involved in basketball or tumbling or Boy Scouts or band.
 How is your budget faring with adding a new extracurricular activity?
-Do you have other children who are involved in another sport or activity?
+Plus, do you have other children who are involved in another sport or activity?

 In my experience, budget is a top issue.